apache/nifi-minifi-cpp/EXPRESSIONS.md

 file and name being interpreted as different tokens, rather than a single token, filename.

+### Variable Registry

+You can also access custom properties that are defined in the `minifi.properties` configuration file.

+#### Refining access
+If `minifi.variable.registry.whitelist` is defined in the properties file (as a comma separated list), only these explicitly listed properties will be available.
+You can also restrict access via `minifi.variable.registry.blacklist` (also a comma separated list) any property listed here won't be accessible.
+Furthermore, any property with `password` in its name will be inaccessible.

 ## Supported Features

 ### Boolean Logic